-Across the lawn from Parsons-Gates is Dabney Hall, constructed in 1927 and housing the offices of faculty in literature, foreign language, and philosophy.
-Caltech's founders believed the humanities were important to a well-rounded education as well as to the diversity of perspectives that make scientific progress possible.

-Returning to San Pasqual Walk, continue west, passing the Gates Laboratory of Chemistry Annex with its ornate stone columns.
-To the north, you will see the:
+Across the lawn from Parsons-Gates is Dabney Hall, constructed in 1927 and housing faculty in literature, foreign language, and philosophy.
+Caltech's founders believed the humanities were important to a well-rounded education as well as to the diversity of perspective that makes scientific progress possible.
+Returning to San Pasqual Walk, continue west, passing the Gates Laboratory of Chemistry Annex with its ornate stone columns, until on your right you find the: